 The following is a summary of the material accounting policies adopted by The Foundation in the preparation of the financial report.
 The accounting policies have been consistently applied, unless otherwise stated.
-The Foundation has applied the measurement and recognition criteria of all the accounting standards.

-Where necessary, comparative information has been restated to conform to changes in presentation in the current year.
+Where necessary, comparative information has been reclassified to conform to changes in presentation in the current year.